esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

 ### Configuring MongooseIM

-At this point I assume that MongooseIM was built with `make rel`, that it is running and the CWD is `_build/prod/rel/mongooseim`.
+At this point I assume that MongooseIM was built with `make rel`, that it is running and the current working directory is `_build/prod/rel/mongooseim`.
 Similar to Routr, MongooseIM also needs to know which hosts to server.
 Please replace the default host defined in file `etc/ejabberd.cfg` in line